C2SM/c2sm.github.io/docs/tools/icontools.md

 # DWD ICON Tools

-DWD ICON Tools contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g., regular (lat-lon, gaussian) or triangular (ICON).
+The [DWD ICON Tools :material-open-in-new:](https://github.com/C2SM/icontools#dwd-icon-tools){:target="_blank"} contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g., regular (lat-lon, gaussian) or triangular (ICON).
 It can be used to generate lateral boundary conditions (LBC) and initial conditions (IC) for ICON-LAM simulations.

 ## Support status

-The `master` branch is integrated in [`spack-c2sm` :material-open-in-new:](https://github.com/C2SM/spack-c2sm/){:target="_blank"} system tests.
+The `master` branch of the [DWD ICON Tools :material-open-in-new:](https://github.com/C2SM/icontools){:target="_blank"} is integrated in the [`spack-c2sm` system tests :material-open-in-new:](https://github.com/C2SM/spack-c2sm/blob/main/test/system_test.py){:target="_blank"} on Balfrin.

 ## Access